Quantitative Reasoning Across the Disciplines (QUAD)

 Quantitative and mathematical skills are important in virtually any career as well as in everyday life.
 While, many academic fields are becoming increasingly quantitative, students are entering colleges under prepared in mathematics, and even students with strong mathematical training are often unable to apply their mathematical skills and understandings to other disciplines.

-At the Richard Stockton College of New Jersey, the Quantitative-Reasoning-across-the-Disciplines (QUAD) program serves to encourage the infusion of quantitative reasoning throughout the curriculum and to assure that all students enhance their mathematical skills.
+At Stockton University, the Quantitative-Reasoning-across-the-Disciplines (QUAD) program serves to encourage the infusion of quantitative reasoning throughout the curriculum and to assure that all students enhance their mathematical skills.